Confusion often arises about how the Italian rules on tax residence

 Each Italian tax year – the calendar year – must be taken on its own.
 Thus an individual who meets one or more of the above four tests, only from 1 August of one year up to 31 May of the following year, will not be considered as tax resident in Italy for either of the two tax years.

-Tax residence does not depend on age, gender, civil status, citizenship, ownership/rental of real estate or physical presence on Italian soil.
-Some of these may be factors in determining tax residence, but on their own, none of these elements automatically determine whether an individual is Italian tax resident or not.
+Tax residence does not depend on age, gender, civil status, citizenship, ownership/rental of real estate or indeed physical presence on Italian soil (in the sense that is perfectly possible to be considered Italian Tax Resident, without spending a day in Italy).
+These may be factors in determining tax residence, but on their own, none of these elements automatically determine whether an individual is Italian tax resident or not.
+Reference must be made to the specific test of tax residence in the Italian Tax Code.

 Registration as Resident